-The Human Papillomavirus (HPV) vaccine is recommended for boys and girls at age 11 or 12.
-If you missed getting vaccinated when you were younger, it’s not too late: the HPV vaccine is recommended for women up to age 26 and men through age 21.
+While the human papillomavirus (HPV) vaccine is recommended for boys and girls at age 11 or 12, it can be given to children as young as age 9.
+However, if you missed getting vaccinated when you were younger, it’s not too late: The HPV vaccine is recommended for anyone up to age 26.

-Data shows HPV vaccines provide close to 100 percent protection against cervical pre-cancers and genital warts.
+Data shows the HPV vaccine provides close to 100 percent protection against cervical pre-cancers and genital warts.
 Since the vaccine was first recommended, the number of HPV infections has decreased.
-However, every year, millions of people including teens become infected.
-Currently, one in four people in the United States is carrying the HPV infection, and many don’t know it.
-The HPV vaccine can be administered during a regular office visit.
+However, millions of people, including teens, still become infected each year.

+The HPV vaccine cannot treat infection or HPV-associated disease.
+Instead, it provides the most protection when it is given before infection.
+The vaccine can be administered during a regular office visit.
 Talk to your physician for more information.